victor-likes-coding/sustainable-spaces/README.md

 Actual:

-- Got puppeteer to extra data like insurance information
+- Got puppeteer to extract data like insurance information
 - Major refactor of the getZillowData route

 2/28: Continue the Add Form